 |Pages of the chapter|

-If you have an permission from a copyright owner for specific copying please forward to email@example.com
+If you have permission from a copyright owner for specific copying please forward the email or letter giving permission to email@example.com